worker-tools/workers.js.org/README.md

   <img src="assets/img/2_l.svg" alt="1" style="max-width:34rem">
 </picture>

-Figure 2: The model for the next decade: Edge Workers sit between Service Workers and 3rd Party APIs.
+The model for the next decade: Edge Workers sit between Service Workers and 3rd Party APIs.
 {:.figcaption}

 <!-- Over the past 2 decades, this model has changed significantly.
 Functionality that used to be part of the monolith, has been migrated into microservices (if company-internal), or 3rd party APIs (if shared between many companies). -->